-- 1. We selected one payroll check for five employees from 2020 and one payroll check for five employees from 2019 from the Payroll Summary Report and: - a.
-We compared the hours and pay rate, or salary recorded in the Employee Earnings Report to supporting documentation (timecard, legislatively or statutorily-approved rate or salary). - i.
-We inspected the employees' personnel files and/or minute record for the Retirement system, Federal, State & Local income tax withholding authorization. - ii.
-We agreed these items to the information used to compute gross and net pay related to this check.

-We found no exceptions.

-- b.
-We inspected the fund and account codes to which the check was posted to determine the posting was allowable based on the employees' duties as documented in the employees' personnel files and/or minute record.
+- 1. We selected one payroll check for five employees from 2020 and one payroll check for five employees from 2019 from the Wage Detail Report and: - a.
+We compared the hours and pay rate, or salary recorded in the Wage Detail Report to supporting documentation (timecard, legislatively or statutorily-approved rate or salary). - i.
+We inspected the employees' personnel files for the Retirement system, Federal, State & Local income tax withholding authorization. - ii.
+We agreed these items to the information used to compute gross and net pay related to this check. - We found that federal income taxes were not withheld from employees' payroll checks.
+We brought this to management's attention.
+Because we did not compare all timecards, our report provides no assurance whether or not other similar errors occurred. - b.
+We inspected the fund and account codes to which the check was posted to determine the posting was allowable based on the employees' duties as documented in the employees' personnel files.
 We found no exceptions. - c.
 We confirmed the payment was posted to the proper year.
-We found no exceptions. - 2.
-We inspected the last remittance of tax and retirement withholdings for the year ended December 31, 2020 to confirm remittances were timely paid, and if the amounts paid agreed to the amounts withheld, plus the employer's share where applicable, during the final withholding period during 2020.
+We found no exceptions.

+2. We inspected the last remittance of tax and retirement withholdings for the year ended December 31, 2020 to confirm remittances were timely paid, and if the amounts paid agreed to the amounts withheld, plus the employer's share where applicable, during the final withholding period during 2020.
 We observed the following: